 One of the biggest tourist attractions are the hot springs.
 For example, the city of Atami boasts many hot spring inns with a beautiful view on the ocean.
 Tokaikan, in central Ito City, is also situated on the east coast.
 This hot spring ryokan has a particular architecture because it is one of only few remaining Japanese-style inns built of wood.
 It was opened in the early twentieth century and today it is considered to be a national monument due to its elegant woodwork.
 Nature enthusiasts should visit the Jogasaki Coast, including the Kadowaki Suspension Bridge.
 The stunning coastline south of central Ito offers beautiful panoramas, stone formations, and rugged cliffs.
 The MOA near Atami is a very recommendable museum for culture and art lovers.
 The collections include beautiful Japanese and Chinese paintings as well as pottery.
 Some of them are more than a thousand years old and some national treasures are on display, too.

-Written by local enthusiast for Izu Peninsula hostels
+Written by Travel Expert Izu Peninsula

 Flo